 “I want to be clear to my fans,” Gronkowski said at an event to promote CBD products to athletes as a source for pain relief.
 “Football was bringing me down and I didn’t like it.
 I was losing that joy in life.”

 Odds Gronkowski Returns To Play For Patriots In 2019

 |To Play in 2019||Odds|

 Odds taken 08/27/2019

-Despite those remarks Tuesday, BetOnline has released odds on the possibility of Gronk playing at least one game with the Patriots in 2019, with Yes opening at +500.
+Despite those remarks Tuesday, odds have been released on the possibility of Gronk playing at least one game with the Patriots in 2019, with Yes opening at +500.

 Physically, Gronkowski said he “could play right now,” leaving the slightest of chances that a comeback very well could be possible.

 Former #Patriots TE Rob Gronkowski insists “I didn’t retire from life.”
 When asked if he could come back, he says “not in the foreseeable future,” but he says he needs that fire “week-in and week-out.”
 If he feels good enough — and he’s not there yet — he didn’t rule it out. pic.twitter.com/WU2jtuSGiL